jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 3. Has reached the required number of confirmations

-These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will include them in their proposal.
+These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will include them in their block proposal.
+That is, during `PrepareProposal`, they will inject a protocol transaction during that makes the appropriate state changes to the `/eth_msgs` storage subspace.
+This protocol transaction will be signed by the block proposer.

-Validators will check the validity of the new votes as part of `ProcessProposal`.
+Validators will check this transaction and the validity of the new votes as part of `ProcessProposal`.
+This includes checking:
+ - signatures
-This includes checking signatures, that votes are really active validators, the calculation of backed voting power, etc.
+ - that votes are really from active validators
+ - the calculation of backed voting power

-After this block is finalized, the events are included into Namada storage.
+ - any `/eth_msgs/$msg_hash/seen` that is changing from `false` to `true`

-Once a message is marked as `seen`, the necessary transaction should be crafted internally by the ledger and applied in the same block as part of `FinalizeBlock`.
+When an event is being marked as `seen`, another protocol transaction will be derived internally by the ledger and applied in the same block as part of `FinalizeBlock`, that carries out any minting of wrapped Ethereum assets.
-Thus, the value of `/eth_msgs/$msg_hash/seen` should also indicate if the event has been applied on the Namada side.
+Thus, the value of `/eth_msgs/$msg_hash/seen` will also indicate if the event has been acted on on the Namada side.

-Changes to `/eth_msgs` are only ever made by internal transactions crafted by validators deterministically from the aggregate of vote extensions for the last Tendermint round.
-That is, changes to `/eth_msgs` are calculated and applied during the `FinalizeBlock` stage of ABCI++ for block `n`, and then included (and validated) in a transaction in block `n+1`.
-It should not be possible for `/eth_msgs` storage to be modified by transactions submitted from outside the ledger.

 ## Namada Validity Predicates